message/iata/DE.md

 - merchant seamen;
 - students;
 - unmarried partners of residents of Germany.
 They must have a written invitation and a copy of the identity document of the resident in Germany.
 They must also have a declaration and be able to present proof of their relationship.
-2. Passengers arriving from Botswana, Brazil, Eswatini (Swaziland), Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe are not allowed to enter.
+2. Passengers arriving from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe are not allowed to enter.
 - This does not apply to nationals and residents of Germany.
 3. Passengers arriving from the Moselle department of France are not allowed to enter.
 - This does not apply to nationals and residents of Germany.
-4. Passengers arriving from Botswana, Brazil, Eswatini (Swaziland), Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe are not allowed to transit through Germany to Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden or Switzerland.
+4. Passengers arriving from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe are not allowed to transit through Germany to Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden or Switzerland.
 - This does not apply to nationals and residents of Germany.
 5. Passengers entering or transiting through Germany must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
 Until 30 April 2021, the test results for passengers arriving from Spain are accepted in Spanish.
 - This does not apply to passengers younger than 6 years.
-6. Airline crew entering Germany from Botswana, Brazil, Eswatini (Swaziland), Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe must have a negative COVID-19 test result.
+6. Airline crew entering Germany from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, South Africa, Zambia or Zimbabwe must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
-7. Airline crew entering Germany from Albania, Andorra, Argentina, Armenia, Aruba, Bahrain, Bolivia, Bonaire, St. Eustatius and Saba, Bosnia and Herzegovina, Bulgaria, Colombia, Croatia, Curacao, Cyprus, Czechia, Ecuador, Egypt, Estonia, France, Hungary, Iran, Jordan, Kosovo (Rep.), Kuwait, Latvia, Lebanon, Malta, Mexico, Moldova (Rep.), Montenegro, Netherlands, North Macedonia (Rep.), Palestinian Territory, Paraguay, Poland, Serbia, Seychelles, Slovakia, Slovenia, St. Maarten, Sudan, Sweden, Syria, Tanzania, Turkey, Ukraine or Uruguay must have a negative COVID-19 test result.
+7. Airline crew entering Germany from Andorra, Argentina, Armenia, Aruba, Bahrain, Bolivia, Bonaire, St. Eustatius and Saba, Bosnia and Herzegovina, Bulgaria, Cape Verde, Colombia, Croatia, Curacao, Cyprus, Czechia, Ecuador, Egypt, Estonia, France, Hungary, Iran, Jordan, Kosovo (Rep.), Kuwait, Latvia, Lebanon, Malta, Mexico, Montenegro, Netherlands, North Macedonia (Rep.), Oman, Palestinian Territory, Paraguay, Poland, Qatar, Serbia, Seychelles, Slovakia, Slovenia, St. Maarten, Sudan, Sweden, Syria, Tanzania, Tunisia, Turkey, Ukraine or Uruguay must have a negative COVID-19 test result.
 The test must be taken at most 48 hours before arrival.
 Tests accepted are: antigen, PCR, RT-LAMP and TMA.
 The test result must be in English, French or German.
 - This does not apply to airline crew who are staying in Germany for less than 72 hours.
 8. Passengers arriving from a risk area must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
 9. Airline crew arriving from a high-incidence area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .